 While a majority of restaurants in Japan provide Western-style tables and chairs, low traditional tables with cushions to sit on the floor are also common and referred to as zashiki.
 Some restaurants feature both styles, and you may be asked which you prefer.
 In case of zashiki-style seating, you should remove your shoes at the entrance to the restaurant or before stepping onto the sitting area.

-As of April 2020, a new anti-smoking law generally prohibits smoking at restaurants in Japan; however, small-sized restaurants that predate the new law may allow smoking if they display a sign at the entrance stating that smoking is allowed.
+Smoking is generally prohibited at restaurants in Japan; however, small-sized restaurants that predate the anti-smoking law of 2020 may allow smoking if they display a sign at the entrance stating that smoking is allowed.

 Ordering and eating